adrianSACHA/kato-part2/README.md

 To do:
--change readme
+- change readme
--change loading text for svg?
+- change loading text for svg?
--layout colors need to be changed
+- layout colors need to be changed

 ------------------------------------------